Guidelines

 Application Schedule

-2025/26 cycle — The application deadline is January 31, 2026.
-All applicants must submit their complete application — including proof of work hours and relocation receipts — before this date.
+2026/27 cycle — The application deadline is October 31, 2026.
+All applicants must submit their complete application before this date.
 Late or incomplete applications will not be considered.
-All eligible applications will be reviewed in February 2026 by the industry-led committee.
-Reimbursements for successful applicants will be issued by March 31, 2026.
+All eligible applications will be reviewed in November by the industry-led committee.
+Reimbursements for successful applicants will be issued by December 31, 2026.

 Photo: Wolfgang Bublitz